-We are starting to see the impact of the Covid-19 pandemic recede, but we are also seeing other concerns arise.
+We are starting to see the Covid-19 pandemic recede, but we are also seeing other concerns arise.
 As the UK enters a period of returning to face to face education and work, with steeply rising living costs, and the backdrop of the war in Ukraine, it remains vitally important to understand young people’s mental health, access to services and support and the impact these are making.

 For us at Beano Brain it has been equally fascinating and sobering in past year to see how both global and local events have uniquely, affected young people.
 The impact of the pandemic on young people’s ability to socialise, create and maintain friendships –- so crucial at this time in their lives - has been a recurring theme, even now things are much more “back to normal”.